Noble County, Oklahoma: Economy

-The county economy has largely been based on agriculture and cattle.
+The county economy has largely been based on agriculture - row crops and cattle.
 Wheat was the major crop, although alfalfa, oats, corn, and barley have also been important.
 The county lies in the Mid-Continent oil and gas region.
 Natural gas wells began producing in 1915–1919.
 Oil production began in the 1920s.

 Ditch Witch, a Charles Machine Works company, is headquartered in Perry, the county seat.